ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Different markets.

--   Produce the mainstream canvas.
+-   Produce canvas(es).

+    -   Initially may be 1.

+    -   New canvas for each problem domain.

 -   Identify market type (new, existing, re-segment niche/price).

     -   Affects how you approach customers.

--   The 'canvas' is an organic document that evolves.
+-   The canvas is an organic document that evolves.

-    -   Union of all derivative canvases that focus on niche areas.
+-   An overarching 'vision' canvas may not exist in reality; it exists as the union of all derivative canvases.

 *Should take 15 minutes.*